-- (6) Where, after conducting a review of the bill, the retailer is satisfied that it is: - (a) correct, the retailer may require the small customer to pay the amount of the bill that is still outstanding; or - (b) incorrect, the retailer: - (i) must adjust the bill in accordance with clauses 30 or 31, as the case requires; and - (ii) may require the customer to pay the amount (if any) of the bill that is still outstanding. - (7) The retailer must inform the small customer that the customer may lodge a dispute with the energy ombudsman after completion of the retailer's review of a bill, where the customer is not satisfied with the retailer's decision in the review and the retailer's action or proposed action under subclause (6).
+- (6) Where, after conducting a review of the bill, the retailer is satisfied that it is: - (a) correct, the retailer may require the small customer to pay the amount of the bill that is still outstanding; or - (b) incorrect, the retailer: - (i) must adjust the bill in accordance with clauses 30 or 31, as the case requires; and - (ii) may require the customer to pay the amount (if any) of the bill that is still outstanding. - (7) The retailer must inform the small customer that the customer may lodge a dispute with the energy ombudsman after completion of the retailer's review of a bill, where the customer is not satisfied with the retailer's decision in the review and the retailer's action or proposed action under subclause (6). - (8) Application of this clause to standard retail contracts

-30 Undercharging (SRC and MRC)
+2930 Undercharging (SRC, MRC and EPA)

-- (1) Subject to subclause (2), where a retailer has undercharged a small customer, it may recover from the customer the amount undercharged. - (2) Where a retailer proposes to recover an amount undercharged the retailer must: - (a) unless the amount was undercharged as a result of the small customer's fault or unlawful act or omission, limit the amount to be recovered to the amount undercharged in the 9 months before the date the customer is notified of the undercharging; and - (b) not charge the customer interest on that amount; and - (c) state the amount to be recovered as a separate item in a special bill or in the next bill, together with an explanation of that amount; and - (d) offer the customer time to pay that amount by agreed instalments, over a period nominated by the customer being no longer than: - (i) the period during which the undercharging occurred, if the undercharging occurred over a period of less than 12 months; or - (ii) 12 months, in any other case. - (2A) If during the period that a retailer has undercharged a customer the customer's tariff changes, the retailer must charge the customer at the original and changed tariffs in proportion to the relevant periods during which the original and changed tariffs were in effect. - (3) To avoid doubt, a reference in this clause to undercharging by a retailer includes a reference to a failure by the retailer to issue a bill.
+- (1) Subject to subclause (2), where a retailer has undercharged a small customer, it may recover from the customer the amount undercharged. - (2) Where a retailer proposes to recover an amount undercharged the retailer must: - unless the amount was undercharged as a result of the small customer's fault or unlawful act or omission, limit the amount to be recovered to the amount undercharged in the 9 months before the date the customer is notified of the undercharging; and - (b) not charge the customer interest on that amount; and

+- (c) state the amount to be recovered as a separate item in a special bill or in the next bill, together with an explanation of that amount; and - (d) offer the customer time to pay that amount by agreed instalments, over a period nominated by the customer being no longer than: - (i) the period during which the undercharging occurred, if the undercharging occurred over a period of less than 12 months; or - (ii) 12 months, in any other case. - (2A) If during the period that a retailer has undercharged a customer the customer's tariff changes, the retailer must charge the customer at the original and changed tariffs in proportion to the relevant periods during which the original and changed tariffs were in effect. - (3) To avoid doubt, a reference in this clause to undercharging by a retailer includes a reference to a failure by the retailer to issue a bill. - (4) Application of this clause to standard retail contracts